Review by Frank Plowright

 William Messner-Loebs and Gerard Jones provide the dialogue for most of that, with Messner-Loebs matching DeMatteis for comedy timing, and Jones a little less instinctively funny, although by no means poor.
 More detailed reviews of the earlier content can be found over the individual paperbacks beginning here.

 Are there are any extras beyond Maguire’s great wraparound cover.
 Well, not much beyond the contemporary entries for the characters from DC’s Who’s Who encyclopedia project and some illustrations by Maguire for fanzines and promotional publications.
 In production terms, DC’s binding problems have been solved.
 There’s not a page here that disappears into the centre gutter.

 There’s some annoyance on forums that DC first discontinued the hardcover reprints of Giffen and DeMatteis’ 1980s Justice League work, then three volumes later stopped the paperback publications also.
-Instead of having the second half of their run available in more affordable format, there’s a been a gap of a few years, and in 2017 the content of those first six volumes of Justice League International are presented again in this oversize Omnibus, along with what could have been the content of the next two paperback collections.
-The smell of exploitation is rank, but it would seem that this and a possible sequel covering the remainder of Giffen and DeMatteis’ work are the only book options for the foreseeable future.
+Instead of having the second half of their run available in more affordable format, there’s a been a gap of a few years, and in 2017 the content of those first six volumes of Justice League International are presented again in this oversize Omnibus.
+The smell of exploitation is rank, but it would seem that this and a sequel covering the remainder of Giffen and DeMatteis’ work are the only book options for the foreseeable future.